Human papillomavirus (HPV)

 Eight out of ten people have HPV and it can be spread with a dirty finger, the brush of a thigh or other barely-there touching.
 Use condoms.
 There are over 100 strains of wart virus, with only some affecting the genitals and fewer again causing actual warts to appear.

-Treating abnormal cells of the cervix
+Treating abnormal cells of the cervix caused by HPV

 Treating the HPV that affects your cervix may need more invasive work if the cell changes are advanced and do not resolve by itself.
 The strain that causes physical warts does not cause cervical changes.

-Preventing HPV spread
+Preventing human papillomavirus spread

 Vaccines against certain strains of HPV, particularly a couple that cause cancer, are available and are proving their worth with data showing significant reductions in abnormal cervical cells and cancer in certain vaccinated groups.
 Both boys and girls can get the vaccine.
 Condoms are not that effective against the spread of HPV because they do not cover all the skin, but they definitely help.

-Pap tests help prevent cervical cancer
+Pap tests help prevent cervical cancer caused by HPV

 Getting regular pap smears means you can catch any cell changes early, and take action before you get cancer.
 There are certain changes that occur leading up to actual cancer, and these can be treated usually using surgical techniques to actually remove the cells.
 This leaves the cervix intact, and all reproductive facilities available.